jesec/flood/README.md

 Run `flood --help`, `npx flood --help` or `npm run start -- --help` to get help about command line arguments.

-If you want to know more about configurations, check `config.template.js`.
+If you want to know more about configurations, check `config.d.ts`.

-If static configuration is preferred, copy `config.template.js` to `config.js` and edit it.

 When Flood's builtin user management is enabled (default), you will be prompted to configure the connection to rTorrent when loading the web interface.